-Such birth injuries are sometimes the result of a healthcare professional failing to take due diligence.
+Such birth injuries are sometimes the result of a healthcare professional failing to exercise due diligence.
 This medical negligence results from doctors failing to follow what are known as “standards of care.”
 These standards are put in place to provide patients with the highest level of care and prevent injuries.

 When a healthcare professional fails to follow what is considered to be a reasonable standard of care, they may be held legally accountable when their negligence results in a birth injury.